 Command line operators

 Command line operators are special characters that help you control how commands work and interact with each other.
-Think of them as the "glue" that connects different commands together or directs where information should go.
-These operators solve common problems like saving command output to a file, running multiple commands in sequence, or using the output of one command as input for another.
+Think of them as the "glue" that connects different commands or directs where information should go.
+These operators solve common problems, such as saving command output to a file, running multiple commands in sequence, or using the output of one command as input for another.

-Without operators, you'd have to manually copy and paste outputs between commands or run each command separately and check if it succeeded before running the next one.
+Without operators, you would have to manually copy and paste outputs between commands or run each command separately, checking if it succeeded before running the next one.
 Operators make your workflow more efficient and help automate repetitive tasks.

-Take the output of a command and send it to a file or another destination instead of displaying it on the screen.
+Redirection operators take the output of a command and send it to a file or another destination, instead of displaying it on the screen.
 This is useful for saving command results or logs.

 Write a piece of text to a file: